tauhee56/jigarafy/README.md

 ## 📞 Support

-For support, email support@streamifypro.com or join our community.
+For support, email support@jigarafypro.com or join our community.

 ---

 <div align="center">
-  <p>Made with ❤️ by the StreamifyPro Team</p>
+  <p>Made with ❤️ by the JigarafyPro Team</p>
   <p>⭐ Star this repo if you find it helpful!</p>
 </div>